mcvine/danse.ins-rpms/README.md

 # danse.ins-rpms
-scripts for creating and uploading rpms to repositories
+scripts for creating and uploading rpms to SNS software package repositories

 Steps:
 * For each package, clone from github, build it with